grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Per-VU-Iterations-Exercises.md

 ### Initial test run

-We're starting with the bare-minimum to use the executor, which only requires that we specify the `executor` itself.
+We're starting with the bare minimum to use the executor, which only requires that we specify the `executor` itself.
 Now that we've defined our basic script, we'll go ahead and run k6:

 ```bash
 k6 run test.js